01 of 08

 - It is difficult access to hidden piping if maintenance problems emerge.

-The most common whole-house radiant heating systems are operated by centralized boilers that circulate steam or hot water through pipes to radiator units positioned strategically around the house.
-The classic radiator—a cast-iron upright unit usually positioned near windows in older homes—is often called a steam radiator, although this term is sometimes inaccurate.
+Older homes and apartment buildings in North America often are heated with traditional boiler and radiator systems.
+These include a central boiler that circulates steam or hot water through pipes to radiator units positioned strategically around the house.
+The classic radiator—a cast-iron upright unit usually positioned near windows—is often called a steam radiator, although this term is sometimes inaccurate.

 In reality, there are two types of systems used with these older radiators.
 True steam boilers actually do circulate gaseous steam through pipes to individual radiators, which then condenses back to water and flows back to the boiler for reheating.
-These systems can be identified by the fact that the radiators have pipe connections both at the top (steam delivery) and the bottom (condensed water return).
-These are sometimes called two-pipe systems.
+Modern radiator systems circulate hot water to radiators via electric pumps.
+The hot water releases its heat at the radiator, and the cooled water returns to the boiler for more heating.
+Hot water radiator systems are very common in Europe.

 Fuel sources: Boiler/radiator systems can be fueled by natural gas, liquid propane, fuel oil, or electricity.
 Original boilers may even have been fueled by coal.